zonemaster/zonemaster-ldns/README.md

 Enabled by default.
 Disabled with `--no-ed25519`

-Requires support for Ed25519 in both openssl and ldns.
+Requires support for algorithms Ed25519 and Ed448 in both openssl and ldns.

 >
 > *Note:* Zonemaster Engine relies on this feature for its analysis when Ed25519
-> (algorithm 15) is being used in DNS records.
+> (DNSKEY algorithm 15) or Ed448 (DNSKEY algorithm 16) is being used in DNSSEC
+> signatures.
 >

 ### IDN